-As at December 31, 2020, the remaining total commitment for the purchase of the Pilot Plant Equipment was approximately \$2,992,000 of which an amount of \$1,950,000 is a deposit on a contract for the PUREVAPTM QRR.
+As at March 31, 2021, the remaining total commitment for the purchase of the Pilot Plant Equipment was approximately \$2,992,000 of which an amount of \$1,950,000 is a deposit on a contract for the PUREVAP[TM] QRR.

 On November 17, 2017, the Company entered into a service agreement with Apollon Solar in the development of its Silicon SoG production project.
 Under this agreement, the Company undertakes to pay fees of € 188,000 over a period of 10 months from January 2018.
-On October 5, 2018 and September 6, 2019, an amendment was signed between the parties extending the contract for an additional period of 5 months and 4 months respectively.
+On October 5, 2018, and September 6, 2019, an amendment was signed between the parties extending the contract for an additional period of 5 months and 4 months respectively.
 On August 28, 2020, an addendum was signed with Apollon Solar in the development of its project to produce porous silicon wafers that can be used in solid Li-ion batteries.
 On December 30, 2020, an addendum was signed with Apollon Solar in the development of its project to produce porous silicon wafers that can be used in solid Li-ion batteries.
-Under this amendment, the Company undertakes to pay fees of € 120,000 over a period of 6 months from January 2020.
+Under this amendment, the Company undertakes to pay fees of € 120,000 over a period of 6 months from January 2021.

-Subsequent to period end, 6,965,000 warrants were issued for a total amount of \$995,250 in cash and 2,750,000 options were issued for a total amount of \$766,000 in cash.
+Subsequent to period ended, 500,000 warrants were issued for a total amount of \$ 305,000.